 This article comes from the book, When Work and Family Collide: Keeping Your Job from Cheating Your Family.
 It is written by Andy Stanley, and is published by Thomas Nelson.
 As Dr John Maxwell says about this book [which we agree]: “This is a life-changing book.
 It is extremely relevant to our modern way of life.
 Author Andy Stanley confronts us with truth and transparency.
 Just as Andy had made a commitment in his own life to balance his family time with his work, he encourages us to make similar commitments.
 A godly man who makes choices in his own life to never sacrifice his family for success has written it.
 If he wins the world but loses his family, what has he gained?”
 This book presents a plan for resolving the tension between work and home.

-A related article, written by Christian Business Coach Steve Marr, could give you additional insights to consider as you read:
+And then below is another related article, written by Christian Business Coach Steve Marr.
+Steve’s insights could give additional points for you to consider as you read:

 We recognize that a spouse doesn’t always have the choice as to how many hours is required to work his or her job.
 (Often times the company requires it.)
 And we recognize that there are times when a spouse may have to travel more than it is desirable.
 Sometimes spouses even have to live apart in distant locations because there isn’t a job available in the same town.
 But we encourage you, if this is the case, that somehow you find ways to build communication bridges.
 Line your priorities up to make your marriage and family life as healthy and strong as possible.
 (We have additional articles on this web site that can help you with this mission.)